 Five depicted atom-age issues that in 1951 were minimized, if not ignored completely.
 We see the first convincing radiation effects in a feature film, modeled after photos taken at Hiroshima.
-Oboler also made sure that his show hit hard on a personal level.
+Oboler also hits hard on the dramatic level.
 Nothing in Italian neo-realist films is as chilling as Roseanne’s panic over her baby — that part of the story plays out to its logical end, and Oboler & Company are to be commended for their compassionate frankness.
 When Roseanne is shown carrying her baby, more often than not actress Susan Douglas is holding a real live infant: defenseless, vulnerable.
 It makes a big difference to our reaction.
-Scenes with a baby would also figure in the later On the Beach but Stanley Kramer kept his child almost completely off-screen.
+Scenes with a baby would also figure in the later On the Beach, but Stanley Kramer kept his child almost completely off-screen.
 Is that Good Taste, or cowardice?

 The survivors’ outlook is more bleak than anything we’d see until the 1970s.
 Filmmaker Jim McBride (David Holzman’s Diary) was surely influenced by Five when he made his movie Glen and Randa (1971).
 The post-apocalyptic disruption depicted in that dreary tale is so thorough that the pre-bomb world has been completely forgotten.
 McBride’s later Hollywood picture Great Balls of Fire! includes a scene that my cousin convinced me had been a rite of passage for 1950s teenagers: Winona Ryder’s character catches a late night TV screening of Five and is thoroughly traumatized.

 Viavision [Imprint]’s Blu-ray of Five is a big improvement over Sony’s 2009 DVD release, which was creatively but confusingly re-titled “5ive.”
 The 2K scan is much newer and much more detailed, and some rough dissolves and edits have been smoothed out.
-Happily, Sony did not to try to correct a few minor flaws that were in the original shoot.
+Happily, Sony did not to try to correct a few minor flaws in the original photography.

-Critic and author Kim Newman is on board with a cheerful 25-minute discussion of the film, the end-of-the-world and ban-the-bomb sci-fi subgenres, and good research and opinion about Arch Oboler’s years as a widely known and applauded ‘radio genius’ with a reputation equal to that of Orson Welles.
+Critic and author Kim Newman is on board with a cheerful 25-minute discussion of the film, the end-of-the-world and ban-the-bomb sci-fi subgenres.
+He offers good research and opinion about Arch Oboler’s years as a ‘radio genius’ with a reputation to rival that of Orson Welles.
 Newman is especially kind to Oboler’s other sci-fi efforts The Twonky and The Bubble.

 Matt Rovner’s research details Arch Oboler’s testy relationship with architect Frank Lloyd Wright, who he commissioned to build the modernistic Malibu ranch buildings that make such an impact in the movie.
 We also learn more about the talented cast.
 Serious stage thesp William Phipps was at the time associated with Charles Laughton, and Susan Douglas (Rubes) continued to an illustrious theater and television career in Canada.
 Matt Rovner delineates the interesting career of Charles Lampkin, whose survivor Charles is one of the few African-American characters of the time allowed to be a ‘normal person’ granted equal respect and dramatic weight with the whites.
 When Eric finally voices his racist hatred out loud Charles puts great weight behind his assertive comeback: “So… now it’s out.”

 At UCLA in 1975 I organized a Science Fiction screening series, and rented some prints from film director/film collector/associate professor David Bradley.
-I remember saying, ‘Gee, I don’t think I have a place to schedule 12 to the Moon.‘ Had I known that my UCLA professor Louis Clyde Stoumen had co-directed Five I would have begged to screen it.
-Thanks to his writings and the oral histories recorded by Tom Weaver, we have almost the whole story of the filming.
+I remember telling him, ‘Gee, I don’t think I have a place to schedule 12 to the Moon.‘ Had I known that my UCLA professor Louis Clyde Stoumen had co-directed Five I would have begged to screen it.
+Thanks to the writings and the oral histories recorded by Tom Weaver, we have almost the whole story of the filming.